expressjs/expressjs.com/_includes/readmes/serve-static.md

 ##### index

-By default this module will send "index.html" files in response to a request on a directory.
-To disable this set `false` or to supply a new index pass a string or an array in preferred order.
+By default, this module will send "index.html" files in response to a request on a directory.
+To disable this set `false` or to supply a new index, pass a string or an array in preferred order.

 ##### lastModified